Orange, New Hampshire, United States of America: What to pack, what to wear, and when to go [2024]

 Waterproof snow boots

-In addition to standard shoes, it's important to bring snow boots.
-For visiting Orange (New Hampshire), a great option is these boots:
+In addition to standard shoes, you should bring snow boots.
+For visiting Orange (New Hampshire), we suggest these boots:

 Waterproof jacket that can be used in snow